Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 - Opening: 1 sentence referencing their business goal

-- Accomplished this week: bullet list from tasks (max 5)
+- Accomplished this week: bullet list (max 5 items)

 - In progress: bullet list (max 3)